 Oil these up once a year.
 Only a few products work well for that.
-We like Brooks Proofide best.
-It doesn’t soften the leather, just hydrates it.
+We like Brooks Proofide best, but Obenauf's makes a fine one too, and it's a lot more affordable!
+Neither soften the leather, just hydrates it.
 Softening the leather (see Mink Oil) is bad, the saddle will sag out prematurely.

 Last bonus with the Special: they come with a saddle cover, which would cost 12 bucks otherwise.

 17cm wide where you sit.
 DO NOT BE FOOLED by most saddles that say they are 17cm wide.
 The part you can sit on is usually way narrower than that, because of the arch of the saddle.
 B-17’s are flat across the back, so you sit on the full width.